Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

-To construct a realistic validation set reflecting the scarcity of strong lens populations, we selected ten thousand non-lenses for every lens.
-This differs from many strong lens searches in the literature, which instead sample validation sets using the same lens to non-lens ratios (denoted lens:non-lens) as they selected for their training set (e.g. 1:1 \citep{JacobsIII} or 1:33 \citep{HuangI}).
-Using a more equal ratio will significantly inflate performance metrics calculated across these validation sets compared to the true data (1:10,000) when undertaking the search for new lenses.
-The optimal model as measured using a 1:1 validation set is not necessarily optimal on a true 1:10,000 population, and is likely to flag a significant number of false positives.
+To construct a realistic validation set reflecting the scarcity of strong lens populations, we selected 10,000 nonlenses for every lens.
+This differs from many strong lens searches in the literature, which instead sample validation sets using the same lens-to-nonlens ratios (denoted lens:nonlens) as they selected for their training set (e.g., 1:1 \citep{JacobsIII} or 1:33 \citep{HuangI}).
+Using a more equal ratio will significantly inflate the performance metrics calculated across these validation sets compared to the true data (1:10,000) when undertaking the search for new lenses.
+The optimal model as measured using a 1:1 validation set is not necessarily optimal on a true 1:10,000 population and is likely to flag a significant number of false positives.
 Thus, we constructed our validation set to instead represent a likely realistic fraction of lenses in the universe.
-We treat the lens:non-lens ratio in the training set as a hyperparameter and search over different settings to determine the optimal level of class imbalance.
+We treat the lens:nonlens ratio in the training set as a hyperparameter and search over different settings to determine the optimal level of class imbalance.
 We present our findings for this search in section \ref{sec:lens_classification_results}.

-\subsubsection{Model evaluation}
+\subsubsection{Model Evaluation}